NathanVRyver/alx-low_level_programming/0x0B-malloc_free/README.md

-# Alx Project - 0x0B.
+# ALX Project - 0x0B.
 C - malloc, free

 This is an ALX project where the goal is to learn about memory allocation in C.